Shale gas by country: Bulgaria

 Hydraulic fracturing or 'fracking' is prohibited by moratorium despite the 30-million-euro contract signed with Chevron for the exploration of shale gas deposits in Novi Pazar.
 The exploration plans faced public disaffection that elevated to nationwide protests which led to the decision of the government to ban shale gas exploration in Bulgaria.
 Study of an additional five sites was planned.
 The Bulgarian government suspended Chevron's license for shale gas prospecting on 14 January 2012.

 Denmark

-The French oil company Total has announced that it will start drilling for shale gas in Denmark in 2013.
+The French oil company Total has announced that it will start drilling for in 2013.
 Total has experience producing shale gas in the US.
 The Danish affiliate, Total E&P Denmark B.V., and the state-owned oil and gas company Nordsøfonden have been granted two onshore licences for exploration in Northern Jutland and North Zealand.
 The Danish government has stated, that Denmark should be free of fossil fuels by 2050, and the Danish Energy Agency (Energistyrelsen) has determined that shale gas could be a sustainable link to a green transition in Denmark.